 Please note that this only applies if you were around the individual during the time they were experiencing symptoms and up to two days prior to their onset of symptoms or the date of their test.

 You should alert your instructor/supervisor that you have been in contact with someone who has tested positive for COVID-19.
-You will need to remain in quarantine for 10 days from the date of the contact with the positive case, unless you have been fully vaccinated and are not showing symptoms.
-New public health recommendations for fully vaccinated individuals are available on the CDC's website.
+You will need to remain in quarantine for the period of time recommended by the CDC based on your unique circumstances.

 In this very common situation, you can still report to class/work but should continue to monitor for COVID-19 symptoms.
 Those symptoms include cough, shortness of breath, sore throat, fever (in last 48 hours), loss of taste or smell, vomiting or diarrhea (in the last 24 hours).
 If any of these symptoms develop and they are NOT related to underlying conditions, please contact your instructor/supervisor to make alternative arrangements until you are symptom free.